charlesbrandt/public/code/api/index.md

 Big files don't change often.

-Generate their id with IPFS
+Generate their id with IPFS or some other checksum strategy

 [ipfs](ipfs.md)